 Find helpful resources for teachers of English as a Second Language.
 Whether you’re teaching kindergarten students, or adult learners, we have ESL lesson plans and activities your students are sure to love.
 Teach your students about American culture and holidays, find new ways of teaching vocabulary and get the class moving with interactive games and group projects.
 Also find worksheets and sample quizzes you can adjust to use for your class.

-Celebrate the 4th of July in Your ESL Class Independence is an American holiday and may need explanation for students of English as a 2nd language.
-Teach your students about American history and culture while celebrating the 4th of July with them.
+Celebrate the 4th of July in Your ESL Class Independence is an American holiday and may need explanation for students of English as a second language.
+Teach your students about American history and culture while celebrating the Fourth of July with them.

+English Language For Adults: Witches, and Ghosts, and Pumpkins, Oh My!
 Adults living in the U.S. and learning English may know that October 31 is the observance of Halloween, thanks to the huge commercial market for this particular autumnal holiday.
 However, they most likely do not know the origins of the celebration, or the various traditions around the day.

 Let's Talk Business: Vocab for ESL Students Do you want to learn how to effectively teach vocab to ESL students interested in business?
 It seems like a daunting task, doesn't it?
 Don't worry.
 Careful preparation and research will help you, and your students, tremendously.

 ESL Exercises on the Concept of Time: Yesterday, Today and Tomorrow Are you worried that your ESL students are not quite grasping the vocabulary of yesterday, today and tomorrow?
 Do not panic.
 ESL games and exercises to teach yesterday, today and tomorrow represent a fun and effective resource for ESL teachers to use to get their students to understand new vocab.

 English Catenative Verbs: Linking Verbs to Other Verbs Catenative verbs form strings of verbs by linking a catenative verb to an infinitive, present participle, or base form of another verb.
 The following article explains the conjugations and uses of catenatives as well as the difference between catenative verbs and modal or quasi-modal verbs.

 An Old Favorite: Mary Had a Little Lamb Preschool Theme See this oldie but goodie nursery rhyme in a new way!
 This preschool Mary Had a Little Lamb theme will grab any child's attention with its curriculum rich activities.
 Various learning styles are reached and little lambs will be prancing with excitement during this theme.